-(3) The amounts shown as stock awards in the Summary Compensation Table represent the fair value granted for 2022, 2021 and 2020, respectively, in connection with the Stock Incentive Plan awarded to executive officers in accordance with ASC Topic 718.
-For information on fair value related to the Stock Incentive Plan, refer to Notes 2 and 10 to our consolidated financial statements filed with the Annual Report on Form 10-K for the year ended December 31, 2022.
+(4) The amounts shown as stock awards represent the fair value granted for 2023 in connection with the Stock Incentive Plan, awarded to named executive officers in accordance with ASC Topic 718.
+For information on the assumption used in determining the fair value of stock awards granted under the Stock Incentive Plan, refer to Notes 2 and 10 to our consolidated financial statements filed with the Annual Report on Form 10-K for the year ended December 31, 2023.